Techtonica/curriculum/react-js/styling-react.md

 ### Common Mistakes and Misconceptions

-1. Combining different classes based on certain state/props.
+1. Avoid these mistakes when combining different classes based on certain state/props.

     - When a component is receiving a prop and CSS is rendered depending upon the value of that prop.
     - Let us take a component, say `ButtonComp`, which returns a button and adds a class `btn-class` as default class to the button in the component.
 Now if the component receives a prop as `color`, then an additional `error` class should be added to the button in that component.